fanteastick/quartz-test/content/rgb/Download more storage space.md

 # Q2

 Correct-your current `df` output does not show a ??TB partition or filesystem mounted.
-Here’s what your `df` output reveals:
+Here's what your `df` output reveals:

 ## What Your `df` Output Shows